How to Deduct Business Travel Expenses (with Examples)

 Surprised at the kinds of expenses that are tax-deductible?
 Travel expenses are just one of many unexpected deductible costs that can reduce your tax bill.
 But with messy or incomplete financials, you can miss these tax saving expenses and end up with a bigger bill than necessary.

 Want to talk taxes with a professional?
-With a premium subscription, you get access to unlimited, on-demand consultations with our tax professionals.
-They can help you identify deductions, find unexpected opportunities for savings, and ensure you’re paying the smallest possible tax bill.
+Bench also offers self-employed individuals small business tax services including unlimited consultations with our tax professionals.
+They can help you identify deductions, find unexpected opportunities for savings, optimize your tax structure, and ensure you’re paying the smallest possible tax bill.
 Learn more.

 Bringing friends & family on a business trip